-Dr. Lin teaches an online course in Physiologically Based Pharmacokinetic Modeling (AP 873) for graduate students every Spring semester.
-This course is also available as continuing education for scientists in the pharmaceutical industry and governmental agencies, as well as for other non-traditional students through K-State Global Campus.
+Dr. Lin teaches two online courses: (1) Physiologically Based Pharmacokinetic Modeling (AP 873, every Spring semester), and (2) Basic and Applied Pharmacokinetics (AP 788, Fall of even years).
+These courses are also available as continuing education for scientists in the pharmaceutical industry and governmental agencies, as well as for other non-traditional students through K-State Global Campus.

-Students can enroll in this course through KSIS or K-State Global Campus.
-On-campus students should select session “AP 873-A”.
-Distance students should select session “AP 873-ZA”.
-Individuals not enrolled at KSU can enroll in this course as “Nondegree-seeking Graduate Students”.
+Students can enroll into these courses through KSIS or K-State Global Campus.
+Individuals not enrolled at KSU can enroll as “Nondegree-seeking Graduate Students”.
 Click here for detailed instructions.

 Dr. Jeffrey W. Fisher, Research Toxicologist, National Center for Toxicological Research (NCTR), U.S. Food and Drug Administration (FDA), Jefferson, AR 72079